open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ---
 id: introduction-to-contributing
-title: Introduction to contributing
+title: 'Introduction to Contributing'
-sidebar_label: Introduction to contributing
+sidebar_label: Introduction to Contributing
 keywords:
   - introduction to contributing
 ---